ZZ-Cat/CRSFforArduino/README.md

 }
 ```

-If you want to transmit data from your GPS module as telemetry, do `crsf.telemetryWriteGPS(lat, lon, alt, spd, gCourse, numSats)`, where `lat` & `lon` are your GPS' location data in decimal degrees, `alt` is your GPS' height above sea level in centimetres (cm), `gCourse` is your GPS' course over ground (AKA "Compass/heading") in degrees, & `numSats` is your GPS' number of satellites that it is seeing.
+If you want to transmit data from your GPS module as telemetry, do `crsf.telemetryWriteGPS(lat, lon, alt, spd, gCourse, numSats)`, where `lat` and `lon` are your GPS' location data in decimal degrees, `alt` is your GPS' height above sea level in centimetres (cm), `gCourse` is your GPS' course over ground (AKA "Compass/heading") in degrees, and `numSats` is your GPS' number of satellites that it is seeing.
 You can use this function in the same context as your calling code that polls your GPS module:

 ```c++